agussman/hotlanesbot/BLOG.md

 Which even include `requests` in the example (telling).

-Because I'm on a mac and not using a virtualenv, I need to create a `setup.cfg` in the deployment directory:
+Because I'm on a Mac and not using a virtualenv, I need to create a `setup.cfg` in the deployment directory:
 ```
 [install]
 prefix=